Explore FREE downloadable educational materials.

 Measles (rubeola) is a highly contagious respiratory disease spread by coughing, sneezing, or simply being in close contact with an infected individual.
 The disease can be spread even when the rash is not visible.
-Measles tends to be more severe in children under 5 and adults over 20.
+Measles tends to be more severe in children under five and adults over 20.
 Initial measles symptoms include fever, cough, runny nose, red irritated eyes, and sore throat with tiny white spots on the cheeks inside the mouth (Koplik spots).
-These symptoms generally last 2-4 days and are followed by the signature itchy red rash which appears on the body around the fourth or fifth day.
+These symptoms generally last 2-4 days and are followed by the signature itchy red rash on the body around the fourth or fifth day.

 Measles Quick Facts